How to use the File Manager

 Customizing the File-Managers

-The original file-manager is based on the elFinder file manager, and is written entirely in Javascript.
+FileManager1 is based on the elFinder file manager, and is written entirely in Javascript.
 Accordingly, it can be modified (at your own risk!).
 The code can be found at C:\ProgramData\Enterprise Distributed Technologies\Complete FTP\FileManager\1 or the equivalent (depending on your OS).
-The elFinder website contains documentation, including client configuration options.
-Different languages are also supported.